CatBackmanCasino/PP3ScaleGames/README.md

 ## User Experience (UX)

 -   ### User stories - as a user I want to be able to :
+My main goal as a user is to improve my knowledge about scales.
+I want be able to choose what scale i want to learn more about.
+I want to get relevant information about the chosen scale I want to get relevant examples of songs using the scale so that i can hear what they sound like I want to be able to test my understandinig of the scale I want to be able to see my result, where i went wrong and what notes i missed if any I want to quit or play again
+If i choose to play again i wanna be able to choose if i want the same scale again or change to another one.

   1.